wells-wood-research/PDBench/README.md

 <img src="https://user-images.githubusercontent.com/77202997/138561002-0ab8be86-3265-447a-88ce-bfada2f6f66d.png">

-**3.** F1 score for amino acids shows that hydrophobic amino acids such as leucine or glycine are predicted very accurately while hydrophylic amino acids are predicted less accurately.
+**3.** F1 score for amino acids shows that hydrophobic amino acids such as leucine or glycine are predicted very accurately while hydrophilic amino acids are predicted less accurately.
 This trend holds for physics-based and DNN models.
 ![F1_score](https://user-images.githubusercontent.com/77202997/138563139-61bcfc78-f720-4bb2-8b6d-1d6d16e69ef0.png)

 For more in-depth analysis, see our [paper](https://arxiv.org/abs/2109.07925).
-To see all the other metrics produced for different models, for all secondary strucutre types and all 40 protein architectures, go to **/examples**.
+To see all the other metrics produced for different models, for all secondary structure types and all 40 protein architectures, go to **/examples**.

 ## Optional features
 ```sh